Tanveer-ul-Haq Thanvi

-Maulana Tanveer-ul-Haq Thanvi son of Ehtisham ul Haq Thanvi was the son of zahoor UL haq siddiqui is an Current Imam of Thanvi Masjid, CEO of Jamia Ehtishamia Madarsa after his father's death in 1980 and Pakistani politician who has been a member of Senate of Pakistan since May 2014.
+Maulana Tanveer-ul-Haq Thanvi son of Ehtisham ul Haq Thanvi is a Current Imam of Thanvi Masjid, CEO of Jamia Ehtishamia Madarsa after his father's death in 1980 and Pakistani politician who has been a member of Senate of Pakistan since May 2014.

 Education

 He Hifz Quran from Thanvi Masjid in early 60s then went to Jamia Darul-uloom Siddiqia, Karachi, Sindh, Pakistan for further studies and has a degree of Bachelor of Arts which he received from the University of Karachi in 1978.

 Political career

 In September 2012, he was appointed president of the Muttahida Bain-ul-Muslimeen Forum.

 He was elected to the Senate of Pakistan as a candidate of Muttahida Qaumi Movement from Sindh in May 2014 following the resignation of Syed Mustafa Kamal.
 In April 2018, he Joined Pakistan Muslim League (N) after a meeting with Mushaid Hussain.
 Later he joined Pakistan Tehreek-e-Insaaf in March 2021.